-- These ‘Features’ are further divided into ‘Scenarios’, which describe a flow of event and map 1 to 1 with an executable test case for the system.
+- These ‘Features’ are further divided into ‘Scenarios’, which describe a flow of events and map 1 to 1 with an executable test case for the system.
 ‘Features’ often have multiple ‘Scenarios’.

 - “Scenarios’ are defined by a series of ‘Steps’ which describe the flow in preconditions, actions, and results in keywords such as; Given, When, Then, And, and But.

-- In an article, our head developer will take you through a step-by-step guide on how to correctly write and execute test scenarios, and help you create tests scenarios that are durable.
+- In an article, our head developer will take you through a step-by-step guide on how to correctly write and execute test scenarios, and help you create test scenarios that are durable.

-- In another article, we will talk about some of the most common mistakes while writing Gherkin features, like for instance, writing scripts in first person, not third person.
+- In another article, we will talk about some of the most common mistakes while writing Gherkin features, like for instance, writing scripts in the first person, not the third person.